 Thousands of demonstrators marched through Beirut yesterday (Friday) in a Left-Wing rally supporting Palestine Commando action in Amman.

-Thousands of demonstrators marched through Beirut yesterday (Friday) in a Left-Wing rally supporting Palestine Commando action in Amman.
+Background: Thousands of demonstrators marched through Beirut yesterday (Friday) in a Left-Wing rally supporting Palestine Commando action in Amman.
 They demanded the overthrow of King Hussein and denounced the idea of a peaceful solution to the Palestine question.
 The demonstrators then forced their way into the Jordanian Embassy, raised the Palestinian Flag on the roof, and set fire to the building.

 The demonstrators, said to number 10,000, were believed to be from the Radical Popular Front for the Liberation of Palestine.
 (PFLP).